Hentuloo/cloud-functions-decorators/Readme.md

 ```
 import * as functions from "firebase-functions";
 import { initializeApp } from "firebase-admin";
-import { bindFireControllers } from "firestore-decorators";
+import { bindFireControllers } from "cloud-functions-decorators";

 import { MyController } from "./controllers/MyController";